 Application deadline for the 2022 Arts Festival has past.

 Michael has been a contemporary artist for over 35 years, having several galleries, one in Denver and the other in the Florida Keys.
 He has collectors all over the world.
 They are drawn to his very unique medium, pastels on canvas.
 And, currently, now incorporating a new series of of resin over the canvas, with Gold Leaf, to create a glass like, one of a kind stunning effect.

 Sherry Little Fawn Schuessler- Nature Photographer- Schuessler Studios.

 Magazine Highlands Ranch Lifestyles Aug. edition with her special dog photography.
 Also on the cover of the book “Apache Shaman’s Journey” by Priscilla Wolf.
-Her German Shepherd Photography can be seen several times in the new book “The complete guide to German Shepherds” By David Daigneault and in the book “Old Dog” by Dr. Joanna De Klerk. www.schuesslerstudios.com
+Her German Shepherd Photography can be seen several times in the new book “The complete guide to German Shepherds” By David Daigneault and in the book “Old Dog” by Dr. Joanna De Klerk both on amazon.com

 Josh Hirt- Mixed Media- Josh Hirt Studios-

 Josh Hirt Studios specializes in Mixed Media artistry, metal work, wood bending and abstract imagery.

 As a former builder of the new and shiny, Josh has an ironic, yet deep, appreciation for forgotten structures left to the harsh elements of time and nature.
 He believes there is wonderful beauty in decay, which exists all around us, as well as within.
 His drive is to present these unique relics in a way that not only tells their story, but shows them in a new light and in their current state of glory.